anh-duynguyen/UCT_Micromouse_EEE3088F/README.md

 ![Micromouse GIF](Documentation/Other/Formatting/g5.gif)

 ## Structure
+- **PCB**:
+  - The KiCAD Project
-PCB: The KiCAD Project, Schematics & Layout and Project Libraries.
+  - Schematics & Layout
+  - Project Libraries

+- **Firmware**:
-Firmware: Any software developed for the hardware or instructions on where to find relevant sofware.
+  - Any software developed for the hardware
+  - Instructions on where to find relevant software

+- **Documents**:
-Documents: Project documentation and component datasheets.
+  - Project documentation
+  - Component datasheets

+- **Production**:
+  - Gerber files
+  - BOM (Bill of Materials)
+  - Budget
-Production: The gerber files, BOM, Budget, or anything required by the fabrication houses.
+  - Anything required by the fabrication houses

 ## Installation
 Software developed for the hardware or instructions on where to find relevant sofware can be found in the Firmware directory.